dailydotdev/docs/docs/how-does-daily-dev-work/reputation.md

 ### Starting reputation and minimum reputation
 Finally we changed the starting and minimum reputation.

-The starting reputation used to be 1 point; we have changed it to 10 points to keep it inline with out new scoring.
+The starting reputation used to be 1 point; we have changed it to 10 points to keep it inline with our new scoring.

 Additionally it is not possible to get a negative reputation anymore.
 So reputation will never drop below 0!